 The CPA exam contains 8 simulations in the AUD, FAR, and REG sections, and 4 in the BEC section.
 Even though there are significantly more multiple choice questions on the exam, it is important to remember that the simulations are worth half of your overall exam score.
 Many students make the mistake of focusing their exam prep on the multiple choice questions rather than the simulations.
 It is critical to practice ALL simulation formats that you may see on the test: task-based simulations, document review simulations, research simulations, and in the BEC section, written communications questions.

 Pro tip: Learn from the experts!
 Surgent’s webinar archive includes “How to Solve a Document Review Simulation in Auditing,” “How to Solve a BEC Task-Based Simulation,” “How to Solve a Research Simulation Question,” and more!
-Click here to access all of Surgent’s most popular webinars.
+Access Surgent’s most popular webinars.

 2. Budget Your Time Properly